 Domestic Partner benefits

-At Portland Community College, domestic partners are currently permitted to participate in any benefit program the State of Oregon and federal government allow.
-Commonly utilized programs include tuition waiver, health, dental and vision insurance, Voluntary life and AD&D insurance, EAP, Long Term Care, home mortgage programs, and homeowner and auto insurance.
-The federal government does not recognize domestic partnership, so participation in programs governed by IRS regulations such as flexible spending accounts are not allowed.
+At Portland Community College, domestic partners may participate in any benefit program the State of Oregon and federal government allow.
+Commonly utilized programs include tuition waiver, medical, dental and vision insurance, optional life and accidental death insurance, employee assistance program, long term care, and homeowner and auto insurance.
+The federal government does not recognize domestic partnership, so participation in programs governed by IRS regulations such as flexible spending accounts is not allowed unless the domestic partner qualifies as a tax dependent.

-To utilize these benefits, a Certificate of Domestic Partnership must be filed with Human Resources.
+To utilize these benefits, a Certificate of Domestic Partnership must be filed with the Benefits Office.

 Frequently Asked Questions